-For a more complete listing of external cabling and power cords for the HMC, see the Site and Hardware Planning topic collection.
+For a more complete listing of power cords for the HMC, see the Planning for power.

 HMC keyboard CRUs

 The keyboards identified in the following table can be attached to any HMC.

 - 1. All keyboards are considered a Tier 1 CRU. - 2.
 You must have the specific character set designed for each language installed on your HMC.